open-dxp/data-hub-bundle/doc/10_GraphQL/07_Mutation/01_Document_Mutations.md

 ## Mutation Modes

 There a two modes for document mutations.
-The Free-form API allows updating single editable content but requires lots of Pimcore insight knowledge.
+The Free-form API allows updating single editable content but requires lots of OpenDxp insight knowledge.
 The Tree API provides a more intuitive nested approach for creating and updating documents.